zHaytam/SmartBreadcrumbs/README.md

 #### Manually setting the current nodes

 In some cases , you would like to set the current nodes yourself.
 For example, you want the titles of some nodes to be taken from the database or something.
-Luckly, SmartBreadcrumbs can trust you on this:
+Luckily, SmartBreadcrumbs can trust you on this:
 ```csharp
 public IActionResult Action2()
 {